Accenture/openathon-2019-angular/lab-04/README.md

 <br/>
 > **_Side Note:_**
-By default the server will start at port number 3000.
-If you wish to change the port number you can do it with the '-p' parameter.
+By default, the server will start at port number 3000.
+If you wish to change the port number, you can do it with the '-p' parameter.
 ```sh
 	json-server -p3004 --watch db.json
 ```